open-component-model/ocm-spec/doc/model/elements.md

   <DNS domain name>/[a-z][a-zA-Z0-9]*
   ```

+## Prefdefined  Labels

+So far, no centrally predefined labels are defined.
 There is a [standard structure](formats.md#label-specifications) of a label
 that includes label meta-data and the concrete label-specific attributes.
 Every label must define a specification of its attributes,